typst/typst/docs/src/guides/guide-for-latex-users.md

 $ f(x) = (x + 1) / x $
 ```

-[Sub- and superscripts]($func/math.attach) in Typst work similarly to LaTeX.
+[Sub- and superscripts]($func/math.attach) work similarly in Typst and LaTeX.
 `{$x^2$}` will produce a superscript, `{$x_2$}` yields a subscript.
 If you want
 to include more than one value in a sub- or superscript, enclose their contents
 in parentheses: `{$x_(a -> epsilon)$}`.

 Since variables in math mode do not need to be preprended with a `#` or a `/`,
-you can call functions without using these escape characters:
+you can also call functions without these special characters:

 ```example
 $ f(x, y) := cases(